jmjuanes/utily/README.md

 #### utily.fs.unlink(files, cb)

 Remove a list of files.
 The `files` argument must be a `string` for a single file, or an `array` with the file paths to remove.

+**Note**: this method does not throw an error if the path does not exists.

 ```javascript
 //Remove multiple files